odoo/documentation/sales/send_quotations/optional_products.rst

    :align: center
    :class: img-thumbnail
    :alt: How to add optional products to your quotation templates on Odoo Sales

+With Odoo Sales, it is now very easy to understand your customer's needs.

 .. seealso::
    - :doc:`quote_template`